 Still, while incredibly popular today, there’s not a whole lot of information out there about the gothic romance genre beyond classic gothic fiction.
 And even less about the period drama examples from film and television besides the discussion of gothic horror.

 So, I think it’s the perfect time to spotlight gothic romance movies and romance shows that also happen to be period dramas this Halloween season.
 Now, on this list, you’ll also see some paranormal romance because when it comes to elements of classic gothic stories and paranormal romance, the two often intersect.

 Not always.
 But often enough.
 Mainly because of the frequent amalgamation of classic monster literature and the romantic Byronic Hero of the Brontë persuasion – what I like to call the Byronic Monster (Twilight, The Vampire Diaries, etc.).

 In a nutshell, you take the classic horror monsters of Shelley, Polidori, and Stoker, the gothic elements of Radcliffe or Du Maurier, and the redeemable Byronic Heroes of the Brontë sisters to create today’s Byronic Monsters in stories that combine aspects of all three.

-However, not all gothic romance period dramas on this list are about the gothic Byronic Monster.
-This list reflects a large variety of gothic romance movies and gothic TV shows.
+However, not all gothic romance period dramas on this list are about the Byronic Monster.
+This list reflects a large variety of gothic romance movies and gothic TV series.
 So, everyone reading this list should find different films or shows that interest them.